pipacs/multiobserver/README.md

 * Mapper blocks are called on the same thread as the Cocoa KVO

 ## Installation

 TBD

 ## License

 PIMultiObserver is released under the MIT License.
-See LICENSE file for more details.
+See _LICENSE_ for more details.